bernardojeronimo/Naval-battle-Game/README.md

 # Naval-battle-Game
-It's the first project I did, using the Kotlin language.
+It's a project I developed with a colleague in my first year of university.
+It's about the naval battle game programmed in Kotlin